How to sell your home and make a faster, more profitable sale

 Wear goggles and gloves while operating a wallpaper steamer.
 You can burn yourself!

-Score the wallpaper in circular motions in manageable sections that you can do in 15 minutes.
+Score the wallpaper in circular motions with the Zinsser tool in manageable sections that you can do in 15 minutes.

 Following the manufacturer’s instructions, pour warm water into the reservoir.